It can be but my gratitude I earn.

 Purpose: To realize the truth of today's idea, to realize that you don't need visible gratitude from others, that your own gratitude for your gifts is sufficient.

 Morning/evening quiet time: At least five minutes; ideally, thirty or more.

-After this forgiveness practice, you may want to use the remainder of your practice period for meditation.
+After spending time practicing gratitude in this way, you may want to spend the rest of the practice period in meditation.

 Hourly remembrance: One or two minutes as the hour strikes (reduce if circumstances do not permit).

 Search your mind for the happenings of the previous hour that are still burdening your mind.
 With each one, let it go by repeating the idea.
 Realize that you can give that situation the gift of love right now, and that the only gratitude you need in return is your own.